 Using our UNICEF USA logo on flyers and banners is a great way to advertise your club and its activities at your school and in the community.
 Our brand's reputation is what allows us to be there for every child.

-As a UNICEF Club, you are encouraged to use our logo, but you are also responsible for protecting it and treating it with respect.
-Please ensure you are using the most updated UNICEF USA logo.
-All design templates must be emailed to volunteer@unicefusa. org for approval.
+As a UNICEF Club you are encouraged to use our logo, but you are also responsible for protecting it and treating it with respect.
+All design templates must be emailed to volunteer@unicefusa.org for approval.
 Check out our brand guidelines to learn more at unicefclubs.org.